-SceneUpdateFragment is one of the most important types in Indigo, as it is the type that describes everything you want your player to experience, visually and audibly*.
+SceneUpdateFragment is one of the most important types in Indigo, as it is the type that describes everything you want your player to experience.

 SceneUpdateFragments are not Functors, but they are Monoids, which is to say that:

 - There is a concept of an identity value,